Review Methods & Grading

 Why do some reviews have letter grades?

-As a history professor I am naturally inclined to follow the American grading schema and assign letter grades from A to F. However, I switched off of this system in the Winter of 2020 and began shifting all of the grades to a new system.
-I am inherently unhappy with all grading systems as they always feel too individual and distill down a whisky review into a score which fails to capture all the reasons why a whisky might have one score or another.
-While letter grades worked for me, I found that too often people misunderstood the meaning of the grade and took serious issue with grades in the C range.
-In the context of education in the United States too many people assumed that a C grade was garbage and indicated a poor or failed whisky.
+As a professor, I was naturally inclined to follow the American grading schema and assign letter grades from A to F. However, I switched off of this system in the Winter of 2020 and shifted most of the grades to a new 1-10 rating system.
+I am inherently unhappy with all grading systems as they always feel too individual and distill down a whisky review into a score that fails to capture all the reasons why a whisky might have one score or another.
+While letter grades worked for me, I found that too often, people misunderstood the meaning of the grade and took serious issue with grades in the C range.
+In the context of education in the United States, too many people assumed that a C grade was garbage and indicated a poor or failed whisky.
 This was never my intention, so I switched to a numerical spread that I hope is more clear.

-As I have not adjusted every review— it takes time to go through them all, I have included the letter grade scale for clarification.
+As I may not have adjusted every review, I have included the letter grade scale for clarification.

 • A : one of my favorites of all time.